jmcanterafonseca/dataModels/ParksAndGardens/GreenAreaRecord/doc/spec.md

 Below is the description of the attribute to be used for option A/.

-+ `refWeatherObserved` : Weather observed associated to the air quality conditions described by this entity.
++ `refWeatherObserved` : Weather observed associated to the measurements described by this entity.
     + Attribute type: Reference to a [WeatherObserved](../../../Weather/WeatherObserved/doc/spec.md) entity.
     + Optional